arduina/arduina.net/_site/master/socialshaping.md

  W. Brian Arthur: Competing technologies and economic prediction

-End of the 19th century, there were three way to power automobiles: Steam, eletricity and gasoline, while gasoline was the inferior technology.
+End of the 19th century, there were three way to power automobiles: Steam, electricity and gasoline, while gasoline was the inferior technology.
 Arthur explains this with a theory of increasing return to adoption.
-The more a technology is adopted, the more it is improved and the more attractive it becomes, eventually having all groups of customers switching to and chosing this technology.
+The more a technology is adopted, the more it is improved and the more attractive it becomes, eventually having all groups of customers switching to and choosing this technology.

 Four key features:

 1. The technology that "wins" a market does not necessarily have to be the best or most efficient
-2. An industry can get locked in to a technologcal path, and it's difficult to get away from, the other technologies get frozen our and often disappear
+2. An industry can get locked in to a technological path, and it's difficult to get away from, the other technologies get frozen our and often disappear
 3. Even with hindsight, reasons for an adoption are difficult to pinpoint
 4. Even if we know all the preferences of the market, the outcome is almost impossible to foresee which technology will dominate